 Kitchens in today’s homes are taking on a larger role than ever.
-The center of everything, your kitchen space has to accommodate both your family’s needs and those of guests.
-To meet all of these needs many seek options to making a small kitchen look larger.
-If it looks larger, then it will feel larger, and this is the goal in mind.
+As the center of everything, your kitchen space must accommodate both your family’s needs and those of guests.
+To meet all of these demands, many homeowners look for ways to make a small kitchen look larger.
+If it looks larger, it will feel larger—and that’s the ultimate goal.

-To get the most out of your kitchen, you must first understand what makes a kitchen feel small and cramped and what makes a kitchen feel large and open.
-Take time to look at inspiration, go to home decorating stores and websites to learn about the different products and techniques used in large open family kitchens.
-You will quickly notice that a kitchen which is large is not actually defined but great open space, but well defined and effectively used space.
+To get the most out of your kitchen, you must first understand what makes a space feel small and cramped versus large and open.
+Take time to seek inspiration: visit home decorating stores and browse websites to learn about the different products and techniques used in spacious, open family kitchens.
+You’ll quickly notice that a “large” kitchen isn’t necessarily defined by vast open space, but by well-defined and effectively used space.

 Taking Advantage of Paint

-Selecting the colors for your kitchen is perhaps one of the most defining and gratifying steps to design.
-The mood, character, and style will all rely on this one step.
-Where do you start and what should you be thinking about?
+Selecting colors for your kitchen is perhaps one of the most defining and gratifying steps in design.
+The mood, character, and style of the room all hinge on this one choice.
+So where do you start, and what should you be thinking about?

 Understand the Rules of Color

-The real rules with color have little to do with the actual color or shade and much more to do with technique.
-Using dark colors with proper shading and design can make a room feel just as large as undefined and uninspiring light neutral colors.
+The real rules of color have less to do with the actual hue and more to do with technique.
+Using dark colors with proper shading and placement can make a room feel just as spacious as uninspired, washed-out neutrals.

 Create an Illusion

-Start with your primary color for the space.
-Take this primary color and have it mixed in two shades, but not dramatically.
-You will need your basic color plus that exact color only one shade lighter.
-Your paint tech at your local paint store can help you determine what the correct shade is.
+Start with your primary color and have it mixed in two slightly different shades.
+You’ll need your base color plus a version of that same color that’s just one shade lighter.
+Your local paint technician can help you with the mixing.

 Creating Space with Flooring